jyang123-bit/Website/category/Side Notes.md

 ---

-The goal of this section is that I can cross-check with my lists, to identify changes whether
+The goal of this section is that I can cross-check with my lists, to identify relational changes whether

   - **Is this something <ins>new</ins>?**